Spencer Jones (outfielder): Professional career

 The New York Yankees selected Jones in the first round with the 25th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $2.88 million.
 Jones made his professional debut with the Rookie-level Florida Complex League Yankees and was promoted to the Tampa Tarpons of the Single-A Florida State League after three games.
 Over 25 games between both teams, he batted .344 with four home runs, 12 RBI, and 12 stolen bases.

 To begin the 2023 season, the Yankees assigned Jones to the Hudson Valley Renegades of the High-A South Atlantic League.
 He was selected to represent the Yankees (alongside Clayton Beeter) at the 2023 All-Star Futures Game.
 In late August, he was promoted to the Somerset Patriots of the Double-A Eastern League.
 Over 117 games, Jones slashed .267/.336/.444 with 12 home runs, 66 RBI, 29 doubles, and 43 stolen bases.
-He was assigned to Somerset to open up the 2024 season.
-Over 122 games, Jones batted.
-259 with 17 home runs, 78 RBI, thirty doubles, and 25 stolen bases.
+He was assigned to Somerset for the 2024 season.
+Over 122 games, Jones batted .259 with 17 home runs, 78 RBI, thirty doubles, and 25 stolen bases.

-Jones began the 2025 season with Double-A Somerset.
-On June 27, 2025, Jones was promoted to the Triple-A Scranton/Wilkes-Barre RailRiders.
+Jones began the 2025 season with Somerset.
+On June 27, Jones was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League.
 He homered 13 times in his first 19 Triple-A games, taking the minor league home run lead with 29.
 Jones ended the season having appeared in 116 games between the two teams, batting .274 with 35 home runs, 80 RBI, and 29 stolen bases.
+His 35 home runs were second in minor league baseball behind Ryan Ward's 36.
+On November 18, the Yankees added Jones to their 40-man roster to protect him from the Rule 5 draft.
+The Yankees optioned Jones to Scranton/Wilkes-Barre on March 9, 2026.
+Across 33 games with Scranton/Wilkes-Barre, Jones hit .258 with 11 home runs and 41 RBI.